openstack/openstack-ansible/doc/source/user/prod/provnet_groups.rst

 where each server is configured identically and consistent network interfaces and interface names can be assumed across all hosts.

-Recent changes to OSA enables deployers to define provider networks that apply to particular inventory groups and allows for a heterogeneous network configuration within a cloud environment.
+Recent changes to OpenStack-Ansible (OSA) enables deployers to define provider networks that apply to particular inventory groups and allows for a heterogeneous network configuration within a cloud environment.
 New groups can be created or existing inventory groups, such as ``network_hosts`` or